New Year’s Resolutions for Better Sleep

 10. Set consistent wake up and bedtimes

 Focusing on your New Year’s resolutions to improve your sleep can ultimately help enhance your overall health.
 A lack of sleep can lead to increased anxiety and negatively impact your focus, concentration, memory, problem-solving, judgment, and overall mood.
-While some of these New Year’s resolutions, such as eating healthily or being more active, have a wider impact, they all affect your sleep.
+While some New Year’s resolutions, such as eating healthily or being more active, have a wider impact, they all affect your sleep.

 If you want to improve your sleep in the New Year, start by focusing on one or two new habits, such as limiting screen time and creating a bedtime routine, or eating healthily and exercising.
-No matter which you choose, try to stick to a plan and set measurable goals.
-If you find yourself slipping, don’t get discouraged—just try again the next day.
+No matter which New Year’s resolution you choose, try to stick to a plan and set measurable goals.
+If you find yourself slipping, don’t get discouraged; just try again the next day.
 Soon, you’ll be sleeping soundly and waking up feeling refreshed and ready to tackle the year ahead.
-For more tips, read our article on how to sleep better at night.

 About the author